Locations:

 Care and Treatment

-How is a bloody show diagnosed?
+How is bloody show diagnosed?

 You should write down or take a picture of the discharge.
 Note the color, consistency and amount.
-Your healthcare provider will be able to determine if this was a bloody show.
+Your healthcare provider will be able to determine if this was bloody show.
 They may also want to check your cervix for dilation.
-It's also a good time to monitor yourself for other signs of labor.
+It’s also a good time to monitor yourself for other signs of labor.

 How long after a bloody show will labor start?